 They can also lead to social stigmatization and isolation, especially for children or if the scarring is prominent and difficult to cover up.
 The emotional distress that this can cause is significant.

 3.5.
 Mental or emotional trauma, like a new fear of dogs

-Canine attacks often leave victims wary and fearful of dogs.
-This fear can keep them from enjoying pets and can make it difficult for them to associate with friends or family members who have them.
+Canine attacks may leave you wary and fearful of dogs.
+This fear can keep you from enjoying pets and can make it difficult for you to associate with friends or family members who have them.